Emiliano Martínez: Penalty performances

 Martínez has become known for specialising in saving penalty kicks.

-Martínez has particularly garnered notoriety for his performances in penalty shoot-outs; in Martínez's four with Argentina as of July 2024, opponents have scored only 12 times from 24 attempts, a 50 per cent conversion rate, with Martínez saving nine spot kicks, with the other three misses being off-target.
-By the end of 2022, Martínez saved seven of the 35 penalties he has faced during matches throughout his career, as well as another three missed – resulting in a 71 per cent success rate for opponents.
-Combining the 59 penalties faced by Martínez in regulation and competitive shoot-outs during that time span, Martínez saved 13 and seen five missed outright – a 69.5 per cent conversion rate.
+Martínez has particularly garnered notoriety for his performances in penalty kicks and shoot-outs; in Martínez's five shoot-outs with Argentina and Aston Villa as of July 2024, opponents have scored only 12 times from 23 attempts, a 52% conversion rate (the average shoot-out conversion rate is 70–80%), with Martínez saving ten spot kicks and the other miss being off-target.
+By the end of 2022, Martínez had saved seven of the 35 penalties he has faced during matches throughout his career, as well as another three missed – resulting in a 71% conversion rate for opponents (the average in-game conversion rate is 80–85%).
+Combining the 59 penalties faced by Martínez in regulation and competitive shoot-outs during that time span, of which Martínez saved 13 and saw five missed outright, results in a 69.5% conversion rate.

-However, Martínez's role went beyond simply saving the penalties, but also using psychological tactics and measures of gamesmanship to distract and intimidate the opposing penalty takers.
-Former goalkeeper Matt Pyzdrowski, writing for The Athletic, would elaborate Martínez's style: "in penalty-kick situations, Martínez has one of the most aggressive and disruptive approaches that you will ever see.
-His ultimate aim is to put as much pressure on the taker as possible and create a moment of hesitation or doubt during their run-up.
-And as we've seen time and again in recent years, it works."
-Felipe Cardenas of The Athletic highlighted his "theatrical methods of intimidation" in 2024.
+Martínez's role goes beyond simply saving penalties; he is known for using psychological tactics and gamesmanship to distract and intimidate opposing penalty takers.
+Former goalkeeper Matt Pyzdrowski described Martínez's penalty kick antics as "one of the most aggressive and disruptive approaches that you will ever see."
+Felipe Cardenas of The Athletic has also highlighted his "theatrical methods of intimidation".

-Martínez's approach to penalties has drawn criticism for lacking sportsmanship.
-French goalkeeper Hugo Lloris, who participated in the same penalty shoot-out with Martínez and Argentina in the 2022 FIFA World Cup final, but on the losing end, would later state "there are some things I can't do.
+Martínez's approach to penalties has drawn some criticism for a perceived lack of sportsmanship.
+French goalkeeper Hugo Lloris, who participated in a penalty shoot-out with Martínez in the 2022 FIFA World Cup final, later stated "there are some things I can't do.
 Making a fool of myself in goal, rattling my opponents, crossing that line...
 I'm too rational and honest a man to go that way."
-The International Football Association Board was expected in 2023 to eventually change its rules to discourage keepers like Martínez from employing similar tactics in the future.
-When asked about the potential rule changes, Martínez responded "I already saved the penalties that I had to save."
+The International Football Association Board has discussed changing its rules to discourage goalkeepers from employing similar tactics in the future.
+When asked about potential rule changes, Martínez responded "I already saved the penalties that I had to save."